motss/deno_mod/README.md

 - [normalize_diacritics] - Remove accents/ diacritics in string
 - [polling_observer] - A new way of running polling function with observer pattern
 - [delay_until] - A typical delay function but Promise based
+- [jsmodern] - An extension to existing JavaScript, influenced by other great languages such as Rust, Dart, Java, Golang, etc.

 ## License